picosh/docs/posts/ops.md

 # Code of Content Publication

-Content in pico.sh services is unfiltered but monitored.
-Users are free to publish any combination of words and pixels with a few exceptions.
+Content in pico.sh services is unfiltered **but** monitored.
+Users are free to publish any combination of words and pixels, with a few exceptions:

+- Don't upload content if someone else might own the copyright to it
+- Don't upload gore
-If someone else might own the copyright to it, don't upload it.
-Don't upload gore, "hate speech" (i.e. demeaning race, gender, age, religious or sexual orientation, etc.), or material that is threatening, harassing, defamatory, or that encourages violence or crime.
-Don't upload illegal content, nudity, or adult sexual content.
-Don't impersonate someone else.
-If you do or if you do anything illegal, in addition to any other legal rights we may have, we will ban you, delete all your images, and report you to the authorities if necessary.
+- Don't upload "hate speech" (i.e. demeaning race, gender, age, religious or sexual orientation, etc.)
+- Don't upload material that is threatening, harassing, defamatory, or that encourages violence or crime
+- Don't upload illegal content, nudity, or adult sexual content
+- Don't impersonate someone else

+If you do or if you do anything illegal, in addition to any other legal rights we may have, we will ban you, delete your content, and report you to the authorities if necessary.

 If anyone notices something along those lines in any content published on our platform, please let us know at [abuse@pico.sh](mailto:abuse@pico.sh).